 Section 3.02 Put/Call Right.
-No earlier than the date which is two (2) years after the Effective Date, Distributor shall have the right, exercisable by written notice to Seller, to put and sell, and cause the Seller to purchase and issue, the exclusivity rights granted to Distributor under this Agreement to Seller in exchange for issuance by Seller of membership interests of Seller (or other form of equity interest which may comprise Seller at such time, including but not limited to any form of equity interests of Seller after such issuance, calculated on a fully-diluted basis (including but not limited to taking into account all classes and forms of equity in the Seller, and any and all convertible debt, warrants, or options).
-Upon the consummation of an initial public offering (or other transaction which results in a material portion of Seller's equity being available for the public to trade on a public stock exchange, including but not limited to any OTC markets) of Seller, or prior to the closing of a Capital Event (which Seller must give Distributor no less than thirty (30) days prior written notice), Seller shall have the right to call, and cause Distributor to sell to Seller, the exclusivity rights granted to Distributor under this Agreement in exchange for issuance by Seller of membership interest which may comprise Seller at such time, including but not limited to any form of equity into which such membership interest which may comprise Seller at such time, including but not limited to any form of equity into which such membership interest of Seller (or other form of equity interest which may comprise Seller at such time, including but not limited to any form of equity into which such membership interest which may comprise Seller at such time, including but not limited to any form of equity into which such membership interest of Seller (or other form of equity interest which may comprise Seller at such time, including but not limited to any form of equity into which such membership interest may hav interests of Seller after such issuance, calculated on a fully-diluted basis (including but not limited to taking into account all classes and forms of equity in the Seller, and any and all convertible debt, warrants, or options).
+No earlier than the date which is two (2) years after the Effective Date, Distributor shall have the right, exercisable by written notice to Seller, to put and sell, and cause the Seller to purchase and issue, the exclusivity rights granted to Distributor under this Agreement to Seller in exchange for issuance by Seller of membership interests of Seller (or other form of equity interest which may comprise Seller at such time, including but not limited to any form of equity into which such membership interest may have been converted, reclassified or exchanged), equal to twenty percent (20%) of all of the outstanding equity interests of Seller after such issuance, calculated on a fully-diluted basis (including but not limited to taking into account all classes and forms of equity in the Seller, and any and all convertible debt, warrants, or options).
+Upon the consummation of an initial public offering (or other transaction which results in a material portion of Seller's equity being available for the public to trade on a public stock exchange, including but not limited to any OTC markets) of Seller, or prior to the closing of a Capital Event (which Seller must give Distributor no less than thirty (30) days prior written notice), Seller shall have the right to call, and cause Distributor to sell to Seller, the exclusivity rights granted to Distributor under this Agreement in exchange for issuance by Seller of membership interests of Seller (or other form of equity interest which may comprise Seller at such time, including but not limited to any form of equity into which such membership interest may have been converted, reclassified or exchanged), equal to twenty percent (20%) of all of the outstanding equity interests of Seller after such issuance, calculated on a fully-diluted basis (including but not limited to taking into account all classes and forms of equity in the Seller, and any and all convertible debt, warrants, or options).
 If multiple classes and/or forms of equity exist in the Seller at the time of any put or call transaction under this Section, the class and/or type of Seller equity which shall be issued in respect of the foregoing shall be as reasonably determined by the Distributor.
 Such put or call transaction shall be consummated and closed at a date and time to be mutually agreed between the Seller and Distributor, and shall be subject to reasonable commercial terms customary for such types of transactions.